 - Gen 9 Pokémon Annihilape (our how to evolve Primeape guide can help you get one)

-Is steel weak to electric?
+Why are steel-types not weak to electric?

 What are steel Pokémon resistances?